Shane-Donlon/pp2-data-vis/README.md

 ## Accessibility:
+As a developer accessibility is very important to me, and I strive to push myself to become more mindful of accessibility needs and take an accessibility first approach, while some of the tables are lengthy, the principal of building a dashboard that is accessibility friendly have been learned as well as the idea of building a new page that is dedicated to accessibility has also been learned during my research into this.

 Using Wave I have found that there are no contrast issues, but this is to measure background and text, as Chartjs uses Canvas with no "text background" I have also used [Colblindor](https://www.color-blindness.com/coblis-color-blindness-simulator/) to measure the accessibility of the canvas elements

 ![Wave Accessiblity Score Screen](assets/documentation/wave-accessibility.jpg)